headwirecom/peregrine-cms/docs/backup-restore.md

 # Requirement for Backup / Restore

+This is a document to gather the requirements for [ticket 392](https://github.com/headwirecom/peregrine-cms/issues/392)

 ## Andy

 In my opinion a full backup and restore (to restore a crashed server or to clone an existing server) should